lcdm-uiuc/ML-SQL/README.md

 #### Description

-Used to read in a raw data file from memory in order to create a machine learning model.
+Used to read a raw data file from memory in order to create a machine learning model.
 The file must be in a csv like format.

 #### Usage
 ```
-READ "*file*" (header = ..., separator = "...")
+READ "file" (header = ..., separator = "...")
 ```
-*file* - specifies a memory location on the user's machine that can be read to create a machine learning model.
+*file* (required) - specifies a memory location on the user's machine that can be read to create a machine learning model.
 The head of the data is displayed if the file is successfully read in.
 The path must be a relative path from the user's current directory.

 *header* - user specified parameter which indicates if there is a header present in the data.
 Possible options for this parameter are "True" (indicating there is a header on the first row), "False" (indicating there is no header), or any *int* (indicating that there is a header specification on a specific row other than the first row).
 By default this value will be False if it is not specified by the user.

-*separtor* - user specified parameter which indicates if there is a different type of separator to properly read in the file.
+*separator* - user specified parameter which indicates if there is a different type of separator to properly read in the file.
 By default this value is "," if not specified by the user.
 ___

 ### REPLACE